kalisio/kaabah/README.md

 terraform taint null_resource.deploy.N
 ```

+A Docker compose file with a `whoami` test app is also provided and is accessible under `kaabah.instance.domain`.

 ### Testing during development

 Due to the *Let's encrypt* configuration for HTTPS you cannot simply use `localhost` on your local machine, you need to run "behind" a domain.